Starshine 1 [NASA]

 Starshine 2 descended into the lower atmosphere and flamed out on 26 April 2002.
 The fact that its orbital lifetime was so much shorter than that of Starshine 1 was due to its slightly lower deployment altitude, coupled with unusually high solar activity.

-Starshine 4 is presently being assembled and tested, and its 1000 mirrors have been polished by 1000 schools and other participating groups in 43 countries.
+Starshine 4 has been assembled and tested, and its 1000 mirrors have been polished by 1000 schools and other participating groups in 43 countries.
 Starshine 4 was originally scheduled for launch on Space Shuttle Atlantis's STS-114 mission.
 It was to carry 31 optical retroreflectors identical to those on Starshines 2 and 3.
 It was also to carry a Starshine 5 subsatellite in its interior and was to release Starshine 5 into its own orbit about one minute after being itself deployed from Atlantis.
 Comparison of the relative decay rates of the orbits of Starshines 4 and 5 were to allow researchers to derive atmospheric densities more precisely than they have been able to do previously.

 |Type / Application:||Research (Atmospheric density)|